akparhi/prisma-autozod/README.md

 ### Extending Zod Fields

-You can also use the `@zod` keyword in rich-comments in the Prisma schema to extend your Zod schema fields:
+You can use the `@zod` keyword in rich-comments in the Prisma schema to extend your Zod schema fields:

 ```prisma